New Forest National Park

 Popular wildlife is attributed mostly to the deer which includes Fallow deer, roe deer, red deer, sika deer, and muntjac.
 Other common species include the grey squirrel, European polecat, European otter, and the American mink.

-Bolton’s Bench and Lyndhurst: This is a 7-mile (11.2 km) easy to moderate that travels along the edge of Lyndhurst.
-Highlights include Matley Wood, Beaulieu River, Busketts and Furzy Lawn Enclosures, Yew Tree Hill and more.
+This is a 7-mile (11.2 km) easy to moderate that travels along the edge of Lyndhurst.
+Highlights include Matley Wood, Beaulieu River, Busketts and Furzy Lawn Enclosures, Yew Tree Hill, and more.

-Millyford Bridge: This is an easy 2.5 miles (4 km) that meanders through a forested area that features over-hanging boughs mixed in with oaks and conifers.
+This is an easy 2.5-mile (4 km) that meanders through a forested area that features over-hanging boughs mixed in with oaks and conifers.
 Woodson Hills Enclosure is a highlight.

-Wilverley Enclosure: This 2.5 mile (4 km) trail varies between easy and moderate hike that meanders through old plantations and along with conifer lined trails.
+This 2.5-mile (4 km) trail varies between easy and moderate hike that meanders through old plantations and along with conifer lined trails.

 New Forest Highlights